chaykovs/Finance-Projects/README.md

-Some completed and ongoing projects related to finance.
+# Some completed and ongoing projects related to finance.
+## Loan Default Prediction
+- Using Machine Learning models to predict home equity loan default.
+## Stock Price Analysis
+- Using time series analysis along with GBM to study NASDAQ data.